Northeus/LearnVerilog/README.md

 ```

 Unfortunatelly it feels, that `iverilog` behaves a bit differently than previously
 used software (so for quartus there might be needed some minor changes).
+Possible
+issue might be order of data loaded to vector from `readmemb` functions in testbench.

 ## Tips
  - In case module doesn't have reset, set it's internal state for testbench.